What Is Reactive Risk Management

 It’s important to remember that reactive risk management happens at every single level of an organization – not just with front-line employees or just with management:

-- Front line employees will need to actively respond to risks and sudden dangers in a way that ameliorates the problem;
+- Front-line employees will need to actively respond to risks and sudden dangers in a way that ameliorates the problem;

 Employees should always understand that risk is managed by every employee, and not just by “management.”
+In addition, all employees must understand their duties and responsibilities to the SMS.
+Hazard reporting should be both expected and required from employees who have identified a hazard.

 How to Improve Reactive Risk Management